Jakkoin Temple 寂光院

 Stay for the day

-Jakkoin is near Sanzen Temple, more popular with tourists but less serene.
+Jakkoin is near Sanzen Temple.
 If you arrive early, visit both temples and hike the nearby nature trail, which leads to other small temples like Jikkoin and most landmarks of the area, including a beautiful waterfall.

 Come in early autumn for a delightful getaway to see the leaves, which turn colors earlier than in other parts of Kyoto.